erolstt/karate-rest-api-testing-demo/README.md

 ## How to run the tests
 First you need an REST API to run the tests against it.

-[JSON Server](https://github.com/typicode/json-server) is a fake REST API that is used in this project.
+[JSON Server](https://github.com/typicode/json-server) is a fake REST API that is used in this demo.

 Install JSON Server: